tc39/proposal-shadowrealm/explainer.md

 Using VM module in nodejs, and same-domain iframes in browsers.
 Although, VM modules in node is a very good approximation to this proposal, iframes are problematic.

-#### Iframes
+### Iframes

 Developers can technically already create a new Realm by creating new same-domain iframe, but there are few impediments to use this as a reliable mechanism:

 * the global object of the iframe is a window proxy, which implements a bizarre behavior, including its unforgeable proto chain.
-* there are multiple unforgeable objects due to the DOM semantics, this makes it almost impossible to eliminate certain capabilities while downgrading the window to a brand new global without DOM.
+* there are multiple ~~unforgeable~~ unvirtualizable objects due to the DOM semantics, this makes it almost impossible to eliminate certain capabilities while downgrading the window to a brand new global without DOM.
-* global `top` reference is unforgeable and leaks a reference to another global object.
-The only way to null out this behavior is to detach the iframe, which imposes other problems, the more relevant is dynamic `import()` calls, which cannot work in detached realms.
+* global `top` reference is ~~unforgeable~~ not virtualizable and leaks a reference to another global object.
+The only way to null out this behavior is to detach the iframe, which imposes other problems, the more relevant is dynamic `import()` calls, __which cannot work in detached realms__.

-### Going Async
+### Why not separate processes?

 This is another alternative, creating a Realm that runs in a separate process, while allowing users to define and create their own protocol of communication between these processes.
 This alternative was discarded for two main reasons: